Black Protester Shot to Death Outside Omaha Bar

 The Omaha World-Herald identified the slain man as 22-year-old James Scurlock and said his family was planning on making a statement later in the day.

-Police said early Sunday that a suspect in the shooting was in custody, but they did not say whether he was being charged and provided no details about what led to the killing.
+Police said early Sunday that a suspect in the shooting was in custody, but they did not say whether he was being charged and provided no details about what led to the killing, except to say officers were not involved.

+“Investigators are in the process of reviewing all collected evidence, video, witness interviews and conferring with the Douglas County Attorney’s office,” police said in a statement.

+Video from KETV showed medics lifting a gurney into an ambulance while protesters milled about.
+The station reported that some in the crowd burst past the police line, and that police then fired tear gas.

 The shooting happened near a popular nightspot called The Hive, which received a warning last year after the owner allegedly refused to cooperate with police investigating a possible assault inside.